Agatharchides: Writings

 In the first book of On the Erythraean Sea was a discussion respecting the origin of the name.
 In the fifth Agatharchides described the mode of life amongst the Sabaeans in Arabia, and the Ichthyophagi, or fish-eaters, the way in which elephants were caught by the elephant-eaters, and the mode of working the gold mines in the mountains of Egypt, near the Red Sea.
 His account of the Ichthyophagi and of the mode of working the gold mines, has been copied by Diodorus (iii.12-18).
 Amongst other extraordinary animals he mentions the camelopard, which was found in the country of the Troglodytae, and the rhinoceros.

 Material from this book is quoted directly or indirectly by Diodorus Siculus, Strabo, Pliny the Elder, Aelian (Claudius Aelianus), Josephus and other authors.
 Although Agatharchides' work was superseded by more detailed accounts in the 2nd century AD, Photius found a copy of Erythraean Sea in the 9th century, from which he preserved extensive extracts in his Bibliotheca.
 Photius states that Agatharchides wrote in the Attic dialect, with a style that was dignified and perspicuous, and abounded in sententious passages—inspiring a favorable opinion from Photius.
 In the composition of his speeches Agatharchides was an imitator of Thucydides, whom he equalled in dignity and excelled in clearness.
 He was acquainted with the language of the Aethiopians (de Rubr.
 M. p.
 46), and appears to have been the first who discovered the true cause of the yearly inundations of the Nile.
 (Diod. i.
 41.)

+Josephus quoted a passage by Agatharchides about the Jews' failure to defend their city against the army Ptolemy I Soter because the attack occurred on Shabbat, the Jewish holy day of rest.
+Although some scholars view this passage as antisemitic, it appears to form part of Agatharchides' critique of superstition rather than an attack on Jews, as evidenced by another example he uses, that of a Hellenistic princess.

 An Agatharchides, of Samos, is mentioned by Plutarch, as the author of a work on Persia, and one περὶ λίθων.
 J.A.
 Fabricius, however, conjectures that the true reading is Agathyrsides, not Agatharchides.
 (Dodwell in Hudson's Geogr.
 Script.
 Gr.
 Minores; Clinton, Fasti Hell. iii, p.
 535.)